Native American journalist, activist Chuck Trimble dies

 Jack Marsh, former Argus Leader editor and Freedom Forum executive, said Trimble was admired by Native and non-Native journalists alike.

-“He was an honorable, fine and decent man who did much to promote reconciliation and advance a greater understanding of Native people and Native issues,” Marsh said, according to Indian Country Today.
+“He was an honorable, fine and decent man who did much to promote reconciliation and advance a greater understanding of Native people and Native issues,” Marsh wrote on Facebook.
 “He was a role model for many in the field of media and journalism, including me, a gifted teacher and an excellent writer.”

 In addition to his daughter and her husband, Trimble is survived by his wife, Anne.